 So now you are making decisions based more on just past performance.
 You can start to ask questions like, “how will this decision affect my company next year?”
 You can focus on what matters most.

-Access insight with easy-to-use conversational user interfaces and dashboard.
+- Access insight with easy-to-use conversational user interfaces and dashboards.

 Q: Well done!
 Any last bit of advice for organisations getting started with decision intelligence?

 A: Organisations that make better decisions win.
 However, great business decisions need to be based on data.
 AI and data are the key ingredients for the success and growth of any business in the current day, but for non-digital native companies, it can be a big leap.
 Making sense of data helps businesses find the right patterns, connecting factors, cut through complexity and rise above the competition.To get started, with decision intelligence, organisations first need to get their data in order by developing a good understanding of their data and curating it so machines can easily understand and process it.
 Everyone on the team has to be on board and clearly understand the benefits this transformation can bring to the business and the work.
 Get a good team to develop your AI solution, like us at Galvia.
 Start simple and build it incrementally.